gurdeeparora75/WeightWatchersExcercises/README.md

 3. This project uses 3.x version of Selenium Webriver.
 So you need to have latest firefox version.
 4. Browsers supported: Chrome and Firefox.

-To run this project do the following:
+To run this project do the following: (Ex.
+"C:\Users\gurde\Documents\WeightWatchersExcercisesmaster\WebdriverProject\arora.gurdeep.weightwatchers")
 Go to root path of project and type: **mvn test**